 Your Backup Adult and Senior Care benefit can help you find the right in-home care, right when you need it

-The Work-Life Center offers 20 days of Backup Adult and Senior Care * through Care@Work.
+The MIT Center for WorkLife and WellBeing offers 15 days of Backup Adult and Senior Care * through Care@Work.
 This benefit delivers in-home care and support across the US, including:

 - light meal preparation and light housekeeping